Operating Principles

 Here, <server address> in the uplink connection of the client must refer to the <address> and <port> that are used by the server host for managing client connections.

-When one of the hosts is being updated from the update servers (external to the local cloud—Dr.Web GUS update servers or a centralized protection server), the host sends a notification to all concerned clients (if the host is set as an update exchange server) and sends to the server host a new list of files available for distribution from this host.
+When one of the hosts is being updated from the update servers (that are external to the local cloud—Dr.Web GUS update servers or a centralized protection server), the host sends a notification to all concerned clients (if the host is configured as a server providing an update exchange service) and sends to the server host a new list of files available for distribution from this host.
 Upon receiving this notification, client hosts can request downloading updated files from the server, which in turn can request the files from the client to store them locally or to send them to another client that requested these files from the server.

-The scenario decreases the update delay because clients send requests to Dr.Web GUS at different times, at that the first updated client immediately distributes the latest update files to all concerned cloud hosts.
-It also decreases the amount of traffic and Dr.Web GUS load.
+Such mechanism decreases a delay in applying updates because clients send requests to Dr.Web GUS at different times, at that the first updated client immediately distributes the latest update files to all concerned cloud hosts.
+This also decreases traffic and Dr.Web GUS load.

 Remote file scanning (Engine)

-The service allows to use Dr.Web Scanning Engine for scanning remote files: client hosts send files for scanning to a server host, and server hosts provide a service for scanning files sent by client hosts.
+This service allows to use Dr.Web Scanning Engine for scanning remote files: hosts acting as clients send files for scanning to a server host, and server hosts provide a service for scanning files sent by the client hosts.
 Typical client settings are as follows:

 [MeshD]